 My bankruptcy was removed from my credit report late last year.
 Is there any way to update closed accounts to remove the wording "included in bankruptcy"?
-I had a car loan at the time of the bankruptcy that I reaffirmed and paid in full in 2006.
-Do I have to wait until 2016 when the account will be removed from my credit report?
+I had a car loan at the time of the bankruptcy that I reaffirmed and paid in full in 2009.
+Do I have to wait until 2019 when the account will be removed from my credit report?
 It feels like I'm being punished a lot longer than the 10 years for a bankruptcy.

-If you reaffirmed your car loan, it should no longer show included in bankruptcy.
-If the loan has no late payment history, it will remain on your report for 10 years from the date it was paid in full.
+If you reaffirmed your car loan, it should no longer show a status of included in bankruptcy.
+If the loan has been paid in full and is showing no late payments, it can remain on your report for 10 years from the date it was paid in full.

-You can also send a copy of your bankruptcy filing and discharge papers, along with the schedule of debtors and the reaffirmation of debts, usually the “Schedule A.” Doing so will help Experian update the information in your credit history.
+Look your report over carefully.
+If you believe there is inaccurate information about your bankruptcy, follow the instructions provided with the report to dispute the information online, over the phone, or by mail.
+You can also send a copy of your bankruptcy filing and discharge papers, along with the Schedule A, Schedule D, or Schedule F listing all of the debts included in the bankruptcy and the reaffirmation of debts.
+Doing so will help Experian update the information in your credit history.

 Thanks for asking.

 The "Ask Experian" team